Blog post SEO is essential for your blog’s long-term success.

 Notice how traffic increases as you publish more content and also make note of the tipping point that happens after you have around 400 published posts.

-Don’t forget that blogging and SEO is a continuous learning process.
+Don’t forget that blogging and SEO is a continuous learning processes.

-There are so many things to take care of when running a successful blog that makes it impossible to get it right all the time.
+There are so many things to take care of when running a successful blog that it is impossible to get it right all the time.

 It’s normal to make mistakes or to omit some of the best practices but it’s very important that you learn from your mistakes and make your next blog post better.